irynahan/JavaScript/README.md

         }
     }

-to receive a HTTP report one should add:
+ - freestyle project: to receive a HTTP report:
 	  -  to the file command --reporters cli,junit --reporter-junit-export newman/report.xml
 	  -  to the post actions junit 'newman/report.xml'